 Educating yourself is the crucial first step in the fight for the earth’s forests.
-Once you know how to do it, you can go out and show others how to save trees too!
+Once you know how to protect our forests, you can go out and show others how to save trees too!
+In this article we’ll discuss these 5 ways that you can preserve our forest:

-Here’s everything you need to know about protecting our forests.
+Read on to learn more about protecting our forests.

 The Importance of Healthy Forests